 Feedback from parents was very positive and they welcomed the stability provided to their daughters by the familiar structure of the school day, as girls remained productive, and just as importantly, maintained close contact with their teachers and friends, wherever they were in the world.
 At Mayfield we endeavour to live by our motto of ‘Actions Not Words’ in all areas of school life and with this in mind our girls also took part in 'Lockdown Listening' in order to reach out to the lonely and more isolated members of our community.

-Looking ahead to 2022 and beyond, whilst the threat of whole school lockdowns has hopefully receded, the technology embraced by Mayfield during the pandemic enables blended learning to be seamlessly introduced in the event of girls, or staff, needing to self-isolate in future.
+Looking ahead, whilst the threat of whole school lockdowns has now receded, the technology embraced by Mayfield during the pandemic enables blended learning to be seamlessly introduced in the event of girls, or staff, needing to self-isolate in future.